cdl-geneseo/geneseo-dictionary/D/Drug-Rug.md

 # Drug Rug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Drug Rug

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- a hoodie that resembles a woven carpet and is commonly associated with marijuana smokers